-PetHelpful is a place for pet owners, experts, and animal lovers to read and write about all things pets!
-Whether you consider your dog to be your best friend, or you’re an out-and-proud cat person, or if you keep fish, lizards, hamsters, horses, chickens, or you have as many pets as Old MacDonald, this is where you can write about your experiences, expertise, and advice for readers who love animals as much as you do.
+PetHelpful is a place for pet owners, experts, and animal lovers to read and write about all things related to pets!
+Whether you consider your dog your best friend, are a proud cat parent, are a fish and amphibian aficionado, or you keep livestock, this is where you can write about your experiences and expertise!

-Additionally, due to the critical nature of the content, and how negatively inaccurate advice can affect both pets and their owners, articles about pet health or dog training must contain evidence of expertise or personal experience.
-The About the Author Bio is a great way to add information about yourself that will help your reader trust your content.
+Additionally, due to the critical nature of the content, and how inaccurate advice can affect both pets and their owners, articles about pet health and training must contain evidence of expertise or personal experience.
+The Author Bio is a great way to add information about yourself that will help your reader trust your content.

 How Do I Demonstrate Credibility?

 When evaluating your article, we are looking for you to demonstrate credibility in one (or more) of these three ways:

-- Professional experience.
-Are you a veterinarian or dog behavioral specialist?
+- Professional experience: Are you a veterinarian or an animal behavior specialist?
 We would love to have you educate us about some aspect of your professional experience.

 - Personal experience: Do you have personal experience with a specific pet health condition?
 We would love to hear your unique story.

-- Citing your sources.
-If you do not have direct personal or professional experience with your topic, it doesn’t necessarily mean you can’t write on these topics—it just means our criteria might be a bit different for you.
+- Citing your sources: If you do not have direct personal or professional experience on your topic, it doesn’t necessarily mean you can’t write on these topics—it just means our criteria might be a bit different for you.
 Clearly, you’ve done your homework to write your article, and we’d like you to share where you found your information.
-(See “How to Cite My Sources,” below.)
+(See “How to Cite My Sources” below.)

 How Do I Build Reader Trust?